Meno96/urbe-auction-thegraph/README.md

 <br/>

-This project is a charity auction for UrbE, a micromobility company and this repo is the TheGraph part.
+This project is a charity auction for UrbE, a micromobility company.
+The repo in question is the part of the project that uses The Graph, a decentralized protocol for querying data from blockchain networks.

+In this project, The Graph is used to query data from the blockchain network.
+This data includes information about the current highest bidder, the current highest bid amount, and the time remaining in the auction.
+This information is then displayed on the auction website to allow bidders to make informed decisions.

+Using The Graph in this way allows for a more efficient and streamlined way of accessing blockchain data, as well as providing a more reliable source of data than relying on centralized servers.

 <hr/>